critterandguitari/EYESY_Manual/manual.md

 That is about the simplest mode we could make, and its result is equally simple — a red circle is drawn near the middle of the screen, each and every frame, forever.
 This example offers the basic framework for examining the factory modes and for understanding how to structure your own modes.
 Our only suggestion is an obvious one: you should probably send different images out of EYESY from time to time.

-#### EYESY’s API
+## EYESY’s API

 Having walked through the general framework and requirements of EYESY’s modes, it’s time to take a look at the API (application programming interface) available when working with EYESY.
 The `etc` object contains a number of variables, all of which can be accessed from any mode:

--   `etc.audio_in` - A *list* of the 100 most recent audio levels registered by EYESY's left audio input channel.
-These values are stored as 16-bit, signed integers, ranging from a minimum of -32,768 to a maximum of +32,767.
+-   `etc.audio_in` - A *list* of the 100 most recent audio levels registered by EYESY's audio input channel.
+The left and right input channels are merged into one mono channel.
+The 100 audio values are stored as 16-bit, signed integers, ranging from a minimum of -32,768 to a maximum of +32,767.
 Additionally, depressing the *Trigger* button populates this list with a sine wave, simulating audio input to EYESY.
 -   `etc.audio_trig` - A *boolean* value indicating a trigger event.
 The trigger source is selected with `Shift + Trigger Select Knob`.
 When audio is selected as source a trigger is event fires when audio has exceeded the fixed threshold level (approximately 80% of maximum) since the last frame was drawn via the `draw()`function.
 Additionally, depressing the *Trigger* button sets `etc.audio_trig` to `true`.
 -	 `etc.xres` - A *float* of the horizontal component of the current output resolution.
 -	 `etc.yres` - A *float* of the vertical component of the current output resolution.